Amos 6 – Woe to the Pride of Jacob

 · Israel’s sinful ease was shown in procrastination, because she put far off the day of doom (verse 3).

 · Israel’s sinful ease was shown in cruelty to men, because she caused the seat of violence to come near (verse 3).

 · Israel’s sinful ease was shown in love of self, through all the self-indulgence described in Amos 6:4-6.

 · Israel’s sinful ease was shown in carelessness, in the willful, drunken ignorance of Amos 6:6.

 iv.
 “Self-indulgence!
 Oh, this is the God of many!
 They live not for Christ – What do they for him?
 They live not for his Church – What care they for that?
 They live for self, and for self only.
 And mark there are such among the poor as well as among the rich, for all classes have this evil leaven.”
 (Spurgeon)

 v.
-King David had an ungodly ease when he stayed behind when it was time for kings to go out to war – and he slipped into sin with Bathsheba, eventually murdering her husband to cover up his immorality (2 Samuel 11).
+King David had an ungodly ease when he stayed behind when it was the time for kings to go out to war – and he fell into sin with Bathsheba, eventually murdering her husband to cover up his immorality (2 Samuel 11).

 b.
 Are you better than these kingdoms?
 God wanted to rebuke the pride of Israel by making them compare themselves to some of their pagan neighbors.
-Perhaps they weren’t so great after all.
+God wanted them to see that these pagan cities and kingdoms were not so great after all.
 These cities may have already suffered the judgment of God, and God wanted Israel to know they would be next because they were no better.

 Woe to you who put far off the day of doom,